 The first example is when you have one or more mirror sites of a particular site.
 When links and their related anchor text point from those mirror sites to another site, it isn’t really helpful from a search engine ranking perspective to count those links and their anchor text more than once.

 A third situation described in the patent application is when anchor text links appear to be purposely created to boost the search rankings of a destination page.
+Anchor text relevance may not be counted much in such instances.

 The patent is: